tonkaskippers/VAS-Entry-Reader/README.md

 # VAS Entry Reader
-Work in progress, still converting from MagicBand Reader Use with Raspberry Pi to interface VAS devices to ticketing systems.
+Work in progress, still converting from MagicBand Reader.
+Use with Raspberry Pi to interface VAS devices to ticketing systems.
 Fork of https://github.com/foolishmortalbuilders/magicbandreader